varshashabolu/Simple-Chat-Translator/README.md

 ![Client 2 Screenshot](chat-translator/images/client2.png)

 ## Future Improvements
-✔ Add logging of chat history to a file
+✔ Add logging of chat history to a file<br>
-✔ GUI client with Tkinter or PyQt
+✔ GUI client with Tkinter or PyQt<br>
-✔ Auto-detect sender language before translating
+✔ Auto-detect sender language before translating<br>
 ✔ Deploy as a web app with Flask + WebSockets

 Varsha Shabolu